zimrh/advend-of-code-2022/README.md

 HOWEVER!

-Based on previous work I have done with DMX signals you will very rarely be able to or event want to read the entire signal into memory and then analyze it.
+Based on previous work I have done with DMX signals you will very rarely be able to or even want to read the entire signal into memory and then analyze it.

 I have therefore written additional code to accept one character at a time (as if it was coming off